Policy on Non-curricular Student Public Display

 Students who install objects in public spaces are expected to function as good citizens of the college and stewards of the campus; the college is our community.
 The policies below guide these forms of public display, which support students interested in public expression, and guide them through the successful installation of objects on campus.

 The policy and procedures described here address student public installations (display) that are not associated with a course or other academic work.
-For public display that is associated with a course or other academic work – please consult, alternatively, the Policy on Short-Duration Curricular Public Art and Display or the Policy on Longer-term Curricular Public Art and Display.
+For public display that is associated with a course or other academic work – please consult, alternatively, the Short Duration Public Installation Policy or the Longer Duration Public Installation Policy.

 Noncurricular student public display is initiated by a student, student club, or student organization, is installed on approved spaces on campus, and is not related to a course or other academic work.
 Modes of public display include chalking sidewalks or paved areas, a poster or posters not intended to advertise an event, or the installation of an object or objects intended to be viewed by the campus community.